itsjoshuagraves/digitalgarden/content/docs/articles/prototyping ios and android apps with sketch.md

 ---
 date: 2015-01-01
-link title: Prototyping iOS And Android Apps With Sketch (Smashing Magazine)
-title: Prototyping iOS And Android Apps With Sketch (Smashing Magazine)
+title: Prototyping iOS And Android Apps With Sketch
-weight: 10
-tags: Advice
+tags: ["Smashing Magazine"]
 originalURL: https://www.smashingmagazine.com/2015/01/prototyping-ios-android-apps-sketch-freebie/
 summary: "I designed a lot of mobile apps in the 2010s, here's how I did it with Sketch."
 ---